Diffusion-based Graph Generative Methods: Applications

 \subsubsection{{\itshape De novo} ligand design}

 Instead of generating molecules from scratch, ligand design involves designing molecules specifically bind to target receptors.
 Structure-based drug design (SBDD) aims at predicting the optimal position and oriantation of a small molecule ligand with high affinity and specificity that bind to specific proteins.
 In the research of DiffBP \cite{diffbp_22_lin}, the researcher mentions that previous research \cite{graphbp_22_liu, arligand_21_luo, pocket2mol_22_peng} based on auto-regressive models generate ligand in a sequential manner, which leads to several dilemmas.
 The sequential modeling of molecules is inconsistent to the global interactions of atoms and may lead to early stopping.
 DiffBP proposes a target-aware diffusion process to model and generate atoms in molecules all at once.
 Though it surpasses previous methods at some level, the model still suffers from validity of molecules and the drug-likeness of sub-structures.
 DiffSBDD \cite{diffsbdd_22_schneuing} also performs one-shot molecule generation based on DDPMs and introduces two strategy, protein-conditioned generation and ligand-inpainting generation.
 Along with the proposed innovation points is a determined binding dataset derived from Binding MOAD \cite{bindingmoad_05_hu}.
 TargetDiff \cite{targetdiff_23_guan} designs a simple SE(3) GNN kernel to connect generative models and binding affinity ranking to evaluate generated samples.
 Therefore, the model is capable to improve binding affinity prediction in an unsupervised manner.
 PMDM \cite{pmdm_23_huang} leverages the dual equivariant score kernel in MDM \cite{mdm_22_huang} for pocket-based ligand design and achieves outstanding performance in multiple metrices.
 D3FG \cite{d3fg_23_lin} decompose molecules into different components and is capable to generate molecules with realistic structures, drug properties, and binding affinity.
+AutoDiff \cite{autodiff_24_li} introduces a diffusion-based autoregressive model, which generate molecules motif-by-motif.
+Diffusion model is adopted to predict torsional angles between fragments.
+DecompDiff \cite{decompdiff_23_guan} also address SBDD task by treating atoms in ligand molecules differently.
+By decomposing molecules into scaffolds and arms and introducing validity guidance, it generates ligand molecules with better drug-likeness and synthesizability.